-EPA is now considering indirectly restricting CO2 emissions by promulgating and much more stringent NAAQs for Ozone, which would require significant reductions in fossil fuel consumption.
+EPA is now considering indirectly restricting CO2 emissions by promulgating much more stringent NAAQs for Ozone, and by applying direct CO2 emissions limits on power plants, which would require significant reductions in fossil fuel consumption.
+This power plant rule is very likely to be challenged in the US Supreme Court as EPA regulatory overreach.